tejaskannan/smart-tv-keyboard-leakage/README.md

 Sequence Type: STANDARD
 Number of splits: 10
 ```
-The result is in two files stored in the same directory: `samsung_passwords.json` and `samsung_passwords_labels.json`.
-The first file contains the serialized move count sequences, and the second contains the typed strings.
+The result is in a file called `samsung_passwords.json` stored in the same directory.
+This file contains the serialized move count sequences.
 To ensure this process was successful, you can compare this file to the same file we have included in the Google Drive folder.
 The command below makes this comparison.
 The expectation is no difference (i.e., the command prints nothing).
 ```
 diff -w <PATH-TO-BOX>/subject-a/samsung_passwords.json <PATH-TO-GDRIVE>/user-study/subject-a/samsung_passwords.json
 ```